What could be better than a large pan of delicious Spanish paella when you’re having friends around?

-- The base of the paella should be just caramalised at the end of cooking, taking care not to burn it, so that there is a crunchy base to the paella.
+- The base of the paella should be just caramelised at the end of cooking, taking care not to burn it, so that there is a crunchy base to the paella.
 This is called a ‘socarrat’ and is the sign of an exquisite paella.

-Method for Cooking a Vegan Spanish Paella
+Method for How to Make a Spanish Paella – Vegan Style

 Allow an hour for cooking paella and take it easy!
 It’s a social dish, so no hurrying along the way.

-Basically, you take a paella pan, and if you don’t have one, you want to use a wide based pan so that the heat is evenly distributed along the bottom of the rice layer.
+Basically, you take a paella pan, and if you don’t have one, you want to use a wide-based pan so that the heat is evenly distributed along the bottom of the rice layer.

 You will then fry your onion, garlic and vegetables of choice in olive oil for a few minutes before adding some sweet paprika followed by the beans and artichokes and peeled tomato slices.
 Next comes the tomato passata or tinned tomato to the pan.

-After that you add the rice and the seasoned vegetable stock, (which you can make as you go along – see below the steps for cooking the stock).
-As for adding the stock, cover the rice, then top up a couple of times during the cooking as the liquid is absorbed.
+After that, you add the rice and the seasoned vegetable stock, (which you can make as you go along – see below the steps for cooking the stock).
+As for adding the stock, cover the rice, then top it up a couple of times during the cooking as the liquid is absorbed.

-Start the heat high for the first 10 minutes (7 on my induccion hob) then reduce to medium (6 on mine) and finally turn up again to reduce the final liquid from the pan and allow for the base to caramelise, creating the slightly crunchy ‘socarrat’ at the bottom of the pan.
+Start the heat high for the first 10 minutes (7 on my induction hob) then reduce to medium (6 on mine) and finally turn up again to reduce the final liquid from the pan and allow for the base to caramelise, creating the slightly crunchy ‘socarrat’ at the bottom of the pan.

 The final and important step in making paella is to cover it with silver foil and leave it to continue steaming for about 10 minutes before serving.

-- Pour 1/4 cup of olive oil into your paella pan and heat over a medium heat for 2 minutes.
+- Pour 1/4 cup of olive oil into your paella pan and heat over medium heat for 2 minutes.